suhaimz11/voice-agent/README.md

 # Notes

-- Whisper downloads model weights on first launch.
+- faster-whisper downloads model weights on first launch.
-- Ollama must be running locally for LLM responses.
+- When using llama-cpp-python, download the GGUF model manually and set the path in config.
 - Wake word detection uses openWakeWord with ONNX Runtime.
 - Speech start/end detection uses Silero VAD through openWakeWord.
 - The assistant stays active after a response and sleeps only after inactivity.